nidafarooqui/documentation-erp/docs/assemble-api/graph-selection.md

 title: Graph Selection
 ---

 This section documents the functions used in the `GraphSelection.js` file which is used to create a BPEL process graph.
 Here you can add or remove activities and conditionals (loop, XOR and AND).
+After you create a d3 graph and click on `Proceed`, it creates a `RefinedMappings.txt` file from the graph and saves it to the folder you named in the previous step, under `auth_refine_output` in the server.

 # Some Important Variables